-When I meet entrepreneurs and small business leaders and tell them I help businesses develop people focused growth strategies, I see eyes light up and sometimes there’s even a little sigh of relief.
-These guys absolutely recognise the value of building their businesses in a way that holds their staff as one of the core competencies their business can offer.
+I work with entrepreneurs and business leaders, helping them develop people focused growth strategies.
+That work is all about building or developing their businesses in a way that holds their staff as one of the core competencies their business can offer.

 Where’s the challenge